 The Audubon Board of Education has two candidates for three available seats.
 Incumbent board vice-president Allison Cox and board member Jim Blumenstein are running for re-election.
 Gina Osinski, whose term expires this year, will not appear on the ballot.

 The Cherry Hill Board of Education has 11 candidates for three available seats.
-Incumbent board president J. Barry Dickson is seeking re-election on a ticket with fellow incumbents Ken Tomlinson and Kathy Judge under the slogan, “Experience Vision Responsible.”
+Incumbent board president J. Barry Dickinson is seeking re-election on a ticket with fellow incumbents Ken Tomlinson and Kathy Judge under the slogan, “Experience Vision Responsible.”

 They’ll meet a full slate of eight challengers that includes: